ziadhorat/Plex-Spot/README.md

 Open a web browser and navigate to `http://container-ip:8501`.

 ## 📋 Notes
-- If you use a reverse proxy, you will require websocket support/enabled.
 - localhost/127.0.0.1 may not work use IPv4 address instead
 - Tested with Movie/TV/Music Libraries (Supports 1 server only).